HeIIoween/FLHook-And-88-Flak-m0tah/Main/trunk/Readme.txt

 Graphics / Audio:
 -- (Optional) High-End Special Effects, where special effects will be drawn at a 20km distance, and also forces the engine to handle 10 times the amount of effects it normally can.
 Paired with the high-end sound system (below), this makes for an amazingly immersive experience as you see (and hear) battles unfold before you're even in range yourself.
 -- (Optional) High-End Sound, where all sound can be heard up to a 6km distance, and also forces the engine to handle more sound channels.
-Also, the high-end sound system features enhanced doppler effects.
 -- (Optional) Battledust, which generates fog and debris off fighting, creating dark clouds where heavy combat areas have occurred.
 Highly recommended, as this adds huge atmosphere to large fights, but may introduce large performance hits.
--- (Optional) Subtle Bloom and other post-process effects, via use of the experimental ENBSeries Post-Process Shader by Boris Vorontsov (http://boris-vorontsov.narod.ru), included in 88 Flak under non-commercial distribution.
+-- (Optional) Subtle Bloom and other post-process effects, via use of experimental ENBSeries Post-Process effects by Boris Vorontsov (http://boris-vorontsov.narod.ru), included in 88 Flak under non-commercial distribution.
 Do not be mistaken; 88 Flak's Bloom integration does not over-saturate the image, reduce clarity, etc. - only does what a correctly configured Bloom should do, and that is brighten specular highlights.
 -- (Optional) Eye-adaption (post-process) - sitting in a dark area while looking outside to a bright one will dynamically adjust the lighting values - looking straight at the sun will be blinding for a second, until the scene adjusts to a darker image.
 -- (Optional) Dynamic Lighting on explosions.
 Capital Ship slugfests (during which there are many explosions) will literally light up the area.
 -- Loads of effects enhancements by Why485, ranging from Ace Combat-esque Missiles to the mighty Flak Cannon arrays that can easily put dozens of explosions in the air - all optimized to give as minimal an FPS hit as possible while still looking sexy.